-41. Influencer Marketing
+42. Influencer Marketing

-This category honours those brands that effectively worked with key influencers to reach their target audience to achieve short or long-term marketing goals.
-Key influencers/opinion leaders may be a social media / vertical platform leader, brand ambassador, bloggers, etc. from micro to macro.

-Clearly identify what the strategy was, who your audience was, and why the influencer was important to your audience.
-Explain what the influencer did for your audience.
-Explain why the brand selected that influencer, how they were used to carry out marketing activities, and what consumer behaviours were impacted and how the business was impacted.
+For brands that effectively worked with key influencers to reach their target audience to achieve short or longterm marketing goals.
+Influencers/opinion leaders may be a social media/vertical platform leaders, brand ambassadors, bloggers, etc. - from micro to macro.
+Clearly identify the strategy, the desired audience, and why the influencer was important to that audience.
+Explain why the brand selected that influencer, what the influencer did for the audience, how they were used to carry out marketing activities, and what consumer behaviors were impacted, and a result, how the business was impacted.

-42. Performance Marketing
+43. Performance Marketing

-This category recognises the most effective performance marketing efforts.
-To participate your effort must be led by performance marketing and you must demonstrate how your effort drove results for the business using performance marketing KPIs.
+This category recognizes the most effective performance marketing efforts.
+To be eligible, your effort must have been led by performance marketing and the case must demonstrate how the effort drove results for the business using performance marketing KPIs.

 Note: Entrants must use the Performance Marketing Entry Form when submitting under this category.
+There are special guidelines when presenting your creative and how the idea was brought to life.

-43. Social Media Marketing
+44. Social Media Marketing

 This category is for campaigns that set out with the explicit purpose of using social as the primary touchpoint or have social at their heart.
 The kind of idea that is specifically designed to take advantage of the socially connected consumer and the influence of social.
 Judges are looking for campaigns that begin with a social idea, as opposed to advertising or integrated campaigns with a social media element.
 They will need a clear rationale for why social was the right way to tackle the brief, and evidence of how social activity measurably and materially drove the commercial result.
 It is not enough to count the number of impressions, likes or shares.
-You will need to measure and prove the commercial value of social through the direct effect it had on audience behaviour or perceptions and demonstrate correlation with the achieved business results.
+You will need to measure and prove the commercial value of social through the direct effect it had on audience behavior or perceptions and demonstrate correlation with the achieved business results.